S8LLS/.github/README.md

 ## `> SALES_LOOP.architecture`

-Deep-dive into the **S8LLS Sales Engine** — the active node of the stack.
+Deep-dive into the **S8LLS Sales Engine**.
+The active node of the stack.
 Minimal system for structuring and automating sales execution.

 <br/>